Drugs & Medications - Antacid sodium bicarbonate oral

 If your doctor has directed you to use this medication, remember that he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor immediately if any of these unlikely but serious side effects occur: swelling hands/ankles/feet, unusual weight gain.
+Tell your doctor right away if any of these unlikely but serious side effects occur: swelling hands/ankles/feet, unusual weight gain.

 Seek immediate medical attention if any of these rare but very serious side effects occur: chest pain, seizures.